 I’v been thinking a bit about how to explain a certain problem area, which I think many companies are stuck at today (including me).
-The problem domain I’m talking about is going from being good at collecting data to actually making it in to customer value.
+The problem domain I’m talking about is going from being good at collecting data to actually making it into real customer value.
 I think it is a bit of a paradigm shift, we have been fed with the fact that becoming a data driven company is crucial for survival.
-Which I truly believe as well, so we start collecting data, we start with what we can and what we understand.
-We become better at it, the data warehouse grows, and the data science department grows.
+Which I truly believe as well.
+We start collecting data, we start with what we can and what we understand.
+We become better at it, the data warehouse grows along side data departments.
 But it doesn’t necessarily means that the data you’re gathering can be acted upon.
 This is what I call high level of Actability.
 Actability meaning the percentage of data you actually create customer/business value from.
 Or having a high Traceability, meaning the percentage of features, function and services you can actually trace back to an insight.

 I think this might be because we’re sloppy when it comes to analysis and sloppy about the definition of insights.
-We have our business data portal, our insights repository, or any other service who serves us data, the thing is that it does not provide us with analysis.
+We have our business data portals, our insights repositories, and other services which serves us data, the thing is that it does not provide us with analysis or insights.
+We log into them and look for charts and datapoint which has the highest probability to validate your assumptions.
+I don’t think we do this intentionally, I think we do it because we’re human.
 And this is the problem domain I have been trying to find a good analogy for.

 So let me try to explain it with other words.
 Imagine the process from growing a seed, into a vegetable, to harvest it, to cooking it, to finally plating it.

 🌱 The planting phase: